RosboneMako/MakoOD/README.md

 # JUCE RELATED STUFF<br />
 BACKGROUND IMAGE
-This VST uses a custem made background image.
+This VST uses a custom made background image.
 The file is included in the ZIP.
 Any images must be added to the PROJUCER project file so they can be embedded into the C++ project.
 In the Editor PAINT function, the background can be skipped and a normal UI drawing section used.

 CUSTOM SLIDERS